jepsen-io/jepsen/doc/client.md

 (def conn (avout/connect "some-host"))
 ```

-And using that connetion, Avout models a linearizable register like this:
+And using that connetion, Avout models an atomic register like this:

 ```clj
 ; Construct a register at the path "/jepsen" with initial value 0.